tytzM17/Lokian.eth/README.md

 - Change creature names and artwork from cryptomons to mythical creatures (mvp) ..ok..09/13

 Ongoing
+- Convert frontend to typescript, hooks, etc (mvp)

-- Fix wallet connection try multi-wallet with web3modal, (if refreshed, wallet is not connected) (mvp)
+- Fix wallet , use web3-react and injected connector (mvp)

 - Fix logo, create an 8 bit representaion of the logo (mvp)

-- Convert frontend to typescript (mvp)

-- Add token or erc20, for buying of cards, and fees, etc. tokenomics 100 billion capped, 45% rewards, 12% creators, 23% infrastructure like landing page,domain name etc., 20% amm liquidity (mvp)
+- Add erc20, add tokenomics, token utilities, etc (mvp)

-- All will be NFTs for $39, baba's, doppelganger and skvader are $100 each.
-Create NFT Shop replace shop. (mvp)
+- Create NFT Shop replace shop, that will mint 151 nfts (mvp)

-- NFT cards could be glowing aura or glowing eyes (glow colors are based on element type) (mvp)
+- NFT cards could be glowing aura or eyes (mvp)

 - Fees will be absorbed to rewards(40%), creators(35%), amm(20%) and burn pool(5%)